AliceO2Group/AliceO2/Framework/Core/ANALYSIS.md

 ### Saving tables to file

 Produced tables can be saved to file as TTrees.
+This process is customized by various command line options of the internal-dpl-aod-writer.
+The options allow to specify which columns of which table are saved to which tree in which file.

-This process is customized by the command line option `--keep` (of the internal-dpl-AOD-writer). **Please be aware, that the format of the `keep` option as described here is preliminary and might be changed in future.**
+**Please be aware, that the functionality of these options is preliminary and might be changed in future.**

+The options to consider are:

+* --keep
+* --res-file
+* --ntfmerge
+* --json-file

+#### --keep

 `keep` is a comma-separated list of `DataOuputDescriptions`.